csiro-robotics/Wild-Places/README.md

 4. [Thanks](#4-thanks)

 ## 1. Updates
-- **21/10/2022** Wild-Places v1.0 Uploaded
+- **Oct 2022** Wild-Places v1.0 Uploaded
-- **17/01/2023** Wild-Places is accepted to ICRA2023!
+- **Jan 2023** Wild-Places is accepted to ICRA2023!
-- **20/01/2023** Wild-Places v2.0 Uploaded.
+- **Jan 2023** Wild-Places v2.0 Uploaded.
 This update to the dataset integrates GPS into the SLAM solution to alleviate vertical drift in the larger loops of the traversal in both environments.
 NOTE: Sequence K-04 is currently unavailable for v2.0 due to a failed loop closure in the ground truth.
 We are currently working on remedying this, and will release the sequence as soon this issue is rectified.
+- **Feb 2025** Fix the broken timestamps in the poses files.

 ## 2. Download Instructions